You are in [Themes] [Manorial History]

 The area of land which later became Hungerford lay at the extreme western edge of the large Royal manor of Kintbury.

-After 1086, the large manor of Kintbury was granted by King William I to Robert de Beaumont, Count of Meulan, and the manor remained in the family for several generations.
+After 1086, the large manor of Kintbury was granted by King William I to Robert de Beaumont, Count of Meulan (in Normandy), and the manor remained in the family for several generations.

 Robert de Beaumont (1049-1118) was a powerful nobleman, revered as one of the wisest noblemen of his age.
 He was learned and eloquent, and three kings of England were to come to value his counsel.
 He was a distant relation to William the Conqueror and had accompanied him to England in 1066 (at the age of 17 years) and he had led one wing of the infantry at the Battle of Hastings.
 In due course his service earned him 91 manors and lordships.
 Henry I created him 1st Earl of Leicester in 1107.

-Eddington (later to be known as Hidden-cum-Eddington) was a significant manor – between 600 and 1200 acres, with a mill, meadowland and woodland.
+Eddington (which was recorded in the Domesday Survey and was later to be known as Hidden-cum-Eddington) was a significant manor – between 600 and 1200 acres, with a mill, meadowland and woodland.
 A document dated sometime between 1103 and 1118 records that Robert de Beaumont granted "a manor near Hungerford, Edenetona by name" to the church of the Holy Trinity at Beaumont in Normandy.
 A community with the name Hungerford clearly existed by this date – probably carved out of a portion of the manor of Kintbury.